damianhakert/damianhakert.github.io/source/posts/2016-07-28-the-basics-of-gitlab-ci.html.md

 ![](/images/blogimages/ci-logic/artifacts.png)

 Perfect!
-However, we have a problem to fix: the jobs are running in parallel, but we do not want to generate the archive if our tests fail.
+However, we have a problem to fix: the jobs are running in parallel, but we do not want to package our application if our tests fail.

 ## Run jobs sequentially